5T33Z0/OC-Little-Translated/11_Graphics/GPU_Tab/README.md

 [![macOS](https://img.shields.io/badge/Supported_macOS:-≤13.0_beta-white.svg)](https://www.apple.com/macos/macos-ventura-preview/)
 # How to enable "GPU" Tab in Activity Monitor
-> :warning: **Disclamer**: The Framebuffer Data used in this guide is for an Intel UHD 630 – don't use them to fix your iGPU (unless you have a Comet Lake CPU as well).
+> :warning: **Disclamer**: The Framebuffer Data used in this guide is for an Intel UHD 630 – don't use it to fix your iGPU (unless you have a Comet Lake CPU as well).
 Use the Framebuffer data required for your iGPU instead!

 ## About
 If the Device Properties of your iGPU and dGPU are configured correctly, you will find the Tab "GPU" in the Activity Monitor App which lists the graphics devices and the tasks/processes assigned to each of them.